-Using the Paddle Shifters in D position (D-Paddle Shift Mode)
+Using the Paddle Shifters in the D position (D-Paddle Shift Mode)

-U.S. models only When you are driving in D position, you can shift the transmission up or down manually with the paddle shifters.
+U.S. models only When you are driving in the D position, you can shift the transmission up or down manually with the paddle shifters.

-To shift up or down, use the + (right) or - (left) paddle shifter on each side of the steering wheel.
+To shift up or down, use the + (right) or - (left) paddle shifter on either side of the steering wheel.